Continuous integration (CI)

 working_directory and all the

-steps are be run from here.
+steps will be run from here.

-steps section describes describes everything: fetching the Zulip
+steps section describes everything: fetching the Zulip

 code, provisioning, fetching caught data, running tests and uploading